Meet the staff

-In her 25 years of working with dogs and their people, Denise has seen just about every dog problem possible—both in private practice and in the 10 years she spent as Head Trainer and Director of Business for the Monadnock Humane Society.
+In her over 25 years of working with dogs and people, Denise has seen just about every dog problem possible—both in private practice and in the 10 years she spent as Head Trainer and Director of Business for the Monadnock Humane Society.
 Puppy issues, house training, all forms of aggression, dog to dog issues, dog to people issues, reactive dogs, dogs that run away.
 You name it, she’s seen it.

 An expert dog trainer and highly respected professional in the dog training world, she trains others to be dog trainers and professional dog walkers.
-She continues to polish her own skills by regularly attending workshops and seminars with the best behaviorists and trainers in the field, including Parveen Farhoody, Bob Bailey, Jean Donaldson, Dr. Ian Dunbar, Brenda Aloff, Terry Ryan and Trish King.
+She continues to polish her own skills by regularly attending workshops and seminars with the best behaviorists and trainers in the field, including Parveen Farhoody, Bob Bailey, Jean Donaldson, Dr. Ian Dunbar, Brenda Aloff, and Trish King.

-When she isn’t working, Denise works out at 6:00 am with Training for Warriors in Keene, hiking, and visiting with her adult daughters.
+When she isn’t working, Denise works out at 6:00 am with Training for Warriors in Keene, hiking, reading and visiting with her adult daughters.